Zasilkovna/WooCommerce/ai-docs/overview.md

 ## woocommerce: platform and presentation modules

-packetery-module-framework, packetery-module-views, packetery-module-forms,
+woocommerce groups its platform layer into five modules: packetery-module-framework, packetery-module-views, packetery-module-forms, packetery-module-blocks and packetery-module-email.
-packetery-module-blocks and packetery-module-email carry the platform layer of the plugin.
 None of them passed the threshold for a standalone document, or they hold no Packeta logic of their own.

 | Module | Behaviour | Anchor |
 |---|---|---|